X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 3. Decrypt Passwords.
 4. Append to the global variable.

-More details about stealing mechaism in my report about Mars stealer , it's pretty much the same.
+More details about stealing mechanism in my report about Mars stealer , it's pretty much the same.

 Snake tries to load moazglue.dll and nss3.dll by checking if certain browsers is installed and try to load the DLLs from one of these paths.